JanhaviSingh2004/ArogyaMitra/README.md

 🎯 Objective

-The objective of Jeevan Raksha is to leverage machine learning to improve healthcare safety by predicting health risks early and enabling faster response during emergencies.
+The objective of ArogyaMitra is to leverage machine learning to improve healthcare safety by predicting health risks early and enabling faster response during emergencies.

 🛠️ Technologies Used